kitzberger/songs/Procrastination.md

 Checking if someone is standing behind me

 ### Old ideas

+	her name - it's not the one i used and neither my next try it got really awkward when her fellow intern walked by // her ugly friend walked by

 	i always check if someone's standing right behind my desk before going online and browsing through the latest mime's